Boxing styles and technique: The Swarmer

-The Swarmer (inside fighter, pressure fighter, crowder) fights very aggressively and in close-quarters.
-This style involves bombarding the opponent with heavy attacks to prevent effective counters and wearing down the opponent's defenses by attrition.
+The swarmer (inside fighter, pressure fighter, crowder) fights very aggressively and in close-quarters.
+This style involves bombarding the opponent with heavy attacks to prevent effective counters and wearing down the opponent's guard by attrition.
 Notably, a swarmer is identified by their forward movement, prioritizing their positioning to throw numerous punches while crowding their opponent.
 Boxers using this style consistently stay within or at the edge of the punching range of their opponent, forcing their opponent to engage 'on the back foot,' either retreating or attempting counter punches.
 This tends to require a large investment of energy (cardio) on the part of both fighters, meaning one goal of this style is to exhaust their opponent.
-Swarmers typically also fight in crouches to heavily target body and to be able duck head shots more effectively.
-In-fighters rely on large volumes of punches for offensive and defensive purposes against while in close range and in clinching by landing punches while offsetting some of the long range and counter shots from their opponents.
+In-fighters typically also fight in crouches to heavily target body and to be able to duck head shots more effectively.
+They rely on large volumes of punches for offensive and defensive purposes against while in close range and in clinching by landing punches while offsetting some of the long range and counter shots from their opponents.

 Swarmer prioritize initiating engagements, usually by entering their opponent's punching range using a combination of footwork, feints and straight punches or uppercuts.
-Once inside of their opponent's range, their objective is to score (land punches), then quickly exit the engagement - ideally at the very edge of their opponent's punching range.
+Once inside of their opponent's range, their objective is to score (land punches), then quickly exit the engagement – ideally at the very edge of their opponent's punching range.
 A boxer may also exert pressure by initiating a clinch instead of exiting the engagement after punching while fighting in very close quarters.
 Ideally, the swarmer will seek to leverage their weight over their opponent in the clinch, forcing their opponent to expend energy.

-An effective swarmer normally possesses a good "chin", as this style involves entering the punching range of their opponent before they can maneuver inside where they are more effective (one exception could be Floyd Patterson who was knocked down 20 times in 64 fights).
+An effective swarmer normally possesses a good "chin", as this style involves entering the punching range of their opponent before they can move inside where they are more effective (one exception could be Floyd Patterson who was knocked down 20 times in 64 fights).

-Swarmers are often shorter than other fighters with shorter reaches, as these fighters more frequently have to get inside of their opponent's punching range to land punches, though this is not always the rule.
+Pressure fighters are often shorter than other fighters with shorter reaches, as these fighters more frequently have to get inside of their opponent's punching range to land punches, though this is not always the rule.